willmitchell/neo4j-cypher-acl/README.md

 ## Tests

-Tests are done with [Jasmine 2.0](http://jasmine.github.io/2.0/introduction.html).
+Tests are handled with [Mocha](http://mochajs.org/).
 To run them, you have to execute:
 ```
 grunt test
 ```